ravinalamada/WKP7/readme.md

 I would like to have more explanation about the find method.
 I would also like to know when we should use contains and when we should use matches in the event delegation.

 ## Comments
 It was such a good project because there were lots challenges.
+Thank you for your hard work in structuring it.
+It is so kind of you.